Robblodo11/Airbnb-Rental-Marker-Analysis-READ.ME/README.md

 * Filter Listings

 #### 2 - Which Type of Properties Should Be Targeted?
--Estimating Rental Activity
+* Estimating Rental Activity

--Attractive Neighborhoods
+* Attractive Neighborhoods

--Popular Property Sizes
+* Popular Property Sizes

 #### 3 - Calculating Occupancy
--Preparing Data
+* Preparing Data

--Average Occupancy for Each Listing
+* Average Occupancy for Each Listing

--Occupancy Rates by Day of the Week
+* Occupancy Rates by Day of the Week

 #### 4 - Estimate Revenue for an Investment Property
--Filtering Properties
+* Filtering Properties

--Adding Occupancy Rates to Listings
+* Adding Occupancy Rates to Listings

--Calculating Revenue
+* Calculating Revenue

 #### 5 - What Attributes Are Important for a Vacation Rental?
--Impact of Superhosts
+* Impact of Superhosts

--Effect of Instant Booking
+* Effect of Instant Booking

--Doorman Services and Review Scores
+* Doorman Services and Review Scores

--Impact of Review Ratings on Prices
+* Impact of Review Ratings on Prices

 #### 6 - Documentation and Spreadsheet Formatting
--Executive Summary
+* Executive Summary

--Documentation of Data Cleaning Steps
+* Documentation of Data Cleaning Steps

--Formatting
+* Formatting